 Maybe you want to start a family first, or buy a house, or purchase a private practice.
 Whatever your goals are, the student loans you have should bend to that objective.

-We specialize in making student loans plans for dentists with over $100,000 in debt, and our average client owes somewhere around $280,000.
+We specialize in making student loans plans for dentists, and our average dentist client owes somewhere around $380,000.
 Some have even owed over $1 million.
 Many have been NYU graduates.
-You can learn more about that service here if you’re curious.
+You can learn more about that service if you’re curious.

 Eventually, the demand for seats at super expensive schools must go down.
 While I think we are 10 years or more away from the bubble bursting for dentists, the current model is not sustainable.
 You cannot charge a half million for a degree to students whose main goal is to help patients.